 Welcome to our website.
-The goal is simple here – to provide as much information as practically possible to help you understand whether Malta is a good jurisdiction for your specific needs to use for yacht registration.
+The goal is simple here – to provide as much information as practically possible to help you understand whether Malta is a good jurisdiction in which you wish to apply for yacht registration.
+We obviously believe that Malta is one of the best jurisdictions in the world, certainly in Europe, but where suits your particular needs best will be a careful decision.
+Indeed, the Malta registry is the largest register in the whole of Europe and one of the largest in the world.

-Malta may not be the right location for you, but we hope to help you establish that yourself.
-If, on the other hand, Malta is a good jurisdiction in which to register your yacht, we hope that you will use the form on this page to contact us and let us find out whether we are a good fit to help you with your requirements.
+Malta may not be the right location for you, but we hope to help you establish this yourself.
+If, on the other hand, Malta is a good jurisdiction in which to register your yacht, we hope that you will contact us and let us find out whether we are a good fit to help you with your requirements.

-As you will see from the layout of this site, we have multiple languages available to us.
-This means that should you wish to proceed with Maltese yacht registration, we can arrange for translators and interpreters to assist during the process.
+As you will see from the layout of this site, we have multiple languages available since we have members of our team who speak in these languages.
+Furthermore, should you wish to proceed with Maltese yacht registration, we can arrange for professional, certified translators to assist during the process.

 Is Malta A Good Jurisdiction For Yachts?

-Firstly, any citizen of an EU member state1 has the right to register a yacht here.
-Additionally, any company registered in an EU member state can also register a yacht here.
+Firstly, any citizen of an EU member state1 has the right to register a yacht in Malta.
+Additionally, any company registered in an EU member state can also register a yacht under the Maltese flag.

 For hopefully obvious reasons, a Maltese company is considered to be a good choice as the ownership vehicle for yachts.
 A Maltese company can be established by any person (whether a Maltese or EU national or not) for the purpose of yacht ownership.
 Therefore, with a little effort and the correct advice, it is possible for a person of any nationality to use Malta for yacht registration and ownership.